Updated 2025.

-Yes!
-Interior decorating can be an extremely profitable business.
-In fact, the home design industry is currently worth an estimated $12.9 billion dollars!
-What’s more – this industry has steadily grown at an annual rate of 8% over the past 3 years.
-This means that there’s never been a better time to start your own interior decorating business!
+Yes, interior decorating can be an extremely profitable business.
+In fact, the global interior design and decor industry is estimated to reach a value of USD 175.74 billion by 2030, with a compound annual growth rate (CAGR) of 4.1% between 2024-2030.
+This means that the demand for interior decorators is only going to continue to rise – and there’s never been a better time to start your own interior decorating business!

 Of course, as with any business, your success will ultimately depend on a variety of factors – including your experience level, marketing efforts, and niche market.
-That being said, if you’re passionate about interior decorating and willing to put in the work, there’s no reason you can’t achieve success in this field!
+But if you’re passionate about interior decorating and willing to put in the work, there’s no reason you can’t achieve success in this field.

 Is It Hard To Start an Interior Decorating Business?